smraisul03/nanode/content/slides/nanode/index.md

 {{< speaker_note >}}

 * Nanode is a 4-wheel robot that can move around in all four directions
-* Nanode can also do basic object detections as well
+* Nanode can also do basic object detections as well via the camera & sensor modules
 *

 {{< /speaker_note >}}